xbgmsharp/yapdnsui/README.md

 ---------------

 For security reasons, you may want to run a webserver (like Apache or nginx) in front of your PowerDNS webserver as a reverse proxy using SSL.
+As a best pratice, it is recommended to apply use SSL for the traffic between the end-user and the application.

 You can read this [HOWTO](http://blog.nachtarbeiter.net/2010/02/16/monitoring-powerdns-via-the-internal-web-server/) to see how.

-For security reasons, you probably want to use the same webserver for authentication.
+For security reasons, you probably want to use the same webserver for authentication purpose.

 You can read this [mod_auth_ldap - Apache HTTP Server](httpd.apache.org/docs/2.0/mod/mod_auth_ldap.html)